 The UK government helps to protect holidaymakers through the Package Holiday Regulations, which makes it easier for travellers to claim compensation if they booked their trip as a package holiday.
 Rather than suffering the complexities and time concerns of pursuing a claim through international courts, the regulations allow travellers to claim against the travel agents that the holiday was booked through.

-Even if you booked your holiday independently, we may still be able to support you in making a claim for compensation.
-We welcome the opportunity to discuss the particular details of your case and will help guide you through the best and most effective way to make a claim.
+Even if you booked your holiday independently, a solicitor may still be able to support you in making a claim for compensation.
+Contact an injury lawyer to discuss the particular details of your case and they will help guide you through the best and most effective way to make a claim.

 What evidence should I try to secure?